Tenacious D

-Tenacious D is a Grammy winning American comedy rock duo formed in Los Angeles, California in 1994.
-It was founded by actors Jack Black and Kyle Gass, who were members of The Actors' Gang theater company at the time.
-The duo's name is derived from "tenacious defense", a phrase used by NBA basketball sportscasters Walt Frazier and Marv Albert.
+Tenacious D is an American comedy rock band formed in Los Angeles in 1994 by Jack Black and Kyle Gass.

-Prior to the release of Tenacious D's 2001 debut album Tenacious D, the duo had a three-episode TV series released on HBO, with the episodes broadcasting between 1997 and 2000.
-This series came about after the band had met David Cross on the Los Angeles music scene—and Black featuring in episodes of Mr. Show with Bob and David.
-The band also befriended former Nirvana drummer Dave Grohl, which began a working relationship between Foo Fighters and Tenacious D. Towards the end of the 1990s, the duo supported large rock acts such as Weezer, Pearl Jam, Tool, and Beck.
+The band started performing on the Los Angeles music scene, eventually befriending David Cross who invited them to open for the live version of Mr. Show on HBO.
+This led the band to have their own variety television series on HBO, produced by Cross and Bob Odenkirk.
+Towards the end of the 1990s, the duo supported large rock acts such as Tool, Pearl Jam and Beck.
+The band also befriended Dave Grohl, later appearing in Foo Fighters music video, Learn to Fly.

-In 2000, they signed with Epic Records and the year after released Tenacious D, their debut album featuring a full band, including Grohl on the drums.
-Their first single, "Tribute", has achieved cult status since its release, contributing to their popularity in the United Kingdom, Sweden, Ireland and Australia.
-In 2003, the band released The Complete Master Works, their first live concert DVD which achieved gold and platinum status by the RIAA.
+In 2000, they signed with Epic Records and the year after they released Tenacious D, their debut album featuring a full band that included Grohl on drums.
+Their second single, Tribute, achieved cult status, contributing to their popularity in the UK, Sweden and Australia.
+In 2003, the band released The Complete Master Works, a live concert DVD, later certified platinum.
+In 2006, the duo starred in their own motion-picture, Tenacious D in The Pick of Destiny, and released the soundtrack as their second album, The Pick of Destiny.
+The film was a box office failure and received mixed reviews, but its supporting tour was successful with performances at major arenas, such as Madison Square Garden.

-In November 2006, they starred in their own film, Tenacious D in The Pick of Destiny, released by New Line Cinema, with Epic Records releasing the soundtrack as their second album, The Pick of Destiny.
-The film cost $20 million to produce, though only grossed $13.9 million at the box office and suffered mixed reviews from critics.
-Despite the poor reception of the actual film, the band would near sell-out arenas on its respective tour, including Madison Square Garden in New York.
-Following several years of sporadic festival dates and special appearances, the band released their third album Rize of the Fenix on May 15, 2012, through Columbia Records, with the album making light of The Pick of Destiny's commercial failure.

-In 2013, the band hosted the comedy music festival Festival Supreme in Los Angeles, which would go on to host three more editions.
-In 2014, the band were invited to feature on Ronnie James Dio – This Is Your Life, a compilation album where various artists cover Ronnie James Dio songs to raise funds for cancer.
-Their cover of "The Last in Line" won a Grammy for best heavy metal performance at the 57th Annual Grammy Awards.
-Following teases from Black and Gass regarding a second film, in late 2018, the band began independently releasing an animatic hand-drawn web series titled, Tenacious D in Post-Apocalypto, each of the six episodes uploading exclusively to YouTube every week starting September 28.
-Columbia Records released the album Post-Apocalypto on November 2, 2018, just after the release of the sixth episode.
+Following years of sporadic festival dates and special appearances, the band released their third album, Rize of the Fenix, in 2012, making light of The Pick of Destiny's commercial failure.
+In 2013, Tenacious D hosted the comedy music festival Festival Supreme in LA, which would host three more additions.
+In 2014, the band featured on Ronnie James Dio – This Is Your Life, a compilation album to raise funds for cancer.
+Their cover of "The Last in Line" won the Grammy Award for best heavy metal performance at the 57th Annual Grammy Awards.
+In 2018, the band began independently releasing an animated hand-drawn web series, Tenacious D in Post-Apocalypto, and released the soundtrack as their fourth album Post-Apocalypto.
+In July 2024, the band attracted headlines when they cancelled the remainder of their tour and put all creative work on hold following backlash from a controversial improvised joke from Gass about the attempted assassination of Donald Trump in Pennsylvania during a show in Sydney, Australia.